copernicus-mogley/zkav.club/README.md

 - Recording and livestreaming of presentations, panels and workshops

-- Community-powered content creation studio
+- On-location community-powered content creation studio

 - Social network hype, promotion and support